Dr Vanessa Mongey

 HIS8104 Ideas and Influences in British History (MA)

-- Mongey Vanessa.
-A la croisée des révolutions et des lois: exilés napoléoniens aux Etats-Unis.
+- Mongey V. A la croisée des révolutions et des lois: exilés napoléoniens aux Etats-Unis.
 In: Villerbu, Tangi, ed.
 Marchands, exilés, missionnaires et diplomates : Les Français et les États-Unis, 1789-1815.
-Presses Universitaires de Rennes, 2016.
-Submitted.
+Rennes, France: Presses Universitaires de Rennes, 2017, pp.55-67.

 - Mongey V. “Des Français indignes de ce nom: rester français en Louisiane”.
 In: Vidal, Cecile, ed.
 Français?
 La nation en débat entre colonies et métropole, XVIe-XIXe siècle.
 Paris, France: EHESS, 2014, pp.187-208.